-The second year of the fellowship allows more flexibility in satisfying career objectives with an emphasis on gaining international exposure in the delivery of advisory services, infrastructure consultation, and on-the-ground clinical management.
+The second year of the fellowship allows more flexibility in satisfying career objectives with an emphasis on gaining focused exposure in-country in the delivery of advisory services, infrastructure consultation, and on-the-ground clinical management.

 Based on the organization’s needs, fellows may have opportunities in the following countries: